Youcheny/MySmartUSC/README.md

 5. Complete the feature of redirecting to Gmail when notification is clicked.
 The user will now be redirected to Gmail when tapping a notification either showed up at top of the screen, in the drop-down list or collapsed in the drop-down list.
 The user can navigate back to the KeywordAddressModification page when navigating back from Gmail.
 Thus, the normal activity flow is maintained.

+Sprint 3
+1. The User Interface of the App is completely revised the embellished.
+	a.
+Added prompts to an empty email list page (i.e.”No important emails yet”) so that they are not entirely blank.
+	b.
+Changed the background of the main page from a Tommy Trojan photo to a Trojan icon to make main page cleaner and more visually appealing.
+	c.
+Added icons to buttons in Keywords Modification page, in order to provide users with both text and image guide on what function each button has.
+	d.
+Revised Important Emails List UI for two lines to not overlap each other.
+Also, margin bottom of snippet textview is deleted.
+2. After selected a word and clicked share to MySmartUSC, a user is led to a list selection page instead of going directly to the KeywordAddressModification page.
+The user can select which lists to add this keyword.
+After comfirming, the user will be led to the KeywordAddressModification page as before and can see the keyword exists in all the desired lists.